 The BLM and local partners have constructed a new non-motorized trail system along the South Fork Alsea Back Country Byway in the Oregon Coast Range.
 The system is open for public use.

 Thanks to Nate Pfeifer of the Wheels and Water blog for the fantastic photos!

 What to Expect

-The system offers a connected network of roads and trails that currently provides a range of trips for hikers and mountain bikers.
+The Alsea Falls Trail System offers a connected network of roads and trails that currently provides a range of trips for hikers and mountain bikers.
 All trails are located between 800' and 1900' elevation, in a second growth forest surrounding Fall Creek, a tributary of the South Fork Alsea River.
 Due to limited parking capacity and trail connectivity, the trail system is not available for equestrian users at this time.
 Improved facilities and multi-use connectors are planned.
-The system is closed to motorized vehicles.
+The system is closed to equestrians and motorized vehicles.

 This system is mountain-bike specific, single track, downhill flow style system that has 6.5 miles of forested adventure for all skill levels.
 The inspiration for the Alsea Falls Trail System design came from the internationally known and popular Sandy Ridge Trail System.
 The system includes two mountain bike "flow" trails that incorporate new trail design and construction techniques.
 Flow trails maximize the fun of mountain biking by combining features like rolling terrain and banked turns.
-At Alsea Falls, these trails are directional and are recommended for downhill travel only.
+Within the Alsea Falls Trail System, trails are directional and recommended for downhill travel only.
 Mountain bikers can access these trails by climbing 3.5 miles from the Fall Creek Trailhead on the paved Fall Creek Road, or, on a combination of singletrack and gravel roads.
 For more information call the Salem District BLM office, 503-375-5646.

 All trails are rated by difficulty - download the Alsea Falls Trail System map for additional information.Our Partners